-Ransomware is any software that allows a third party to access and encrypt another’s files, delete the originals, then threaten to delete the only remaining (encrypted) copy of the files if the ransom is not paid.
+Ransomware is any software that allows an outsider to access and encrypt another’s files, delete the originals, and then threaten to delete the only remaining (encrypted) copy of the files if the ransom isn't paid.
 In the movies, the user deploying the ransomware is typically portrayed as a hardened criminal.

-But truthfully, ransomware is simply a product—usually found on the internet—that one can learn to use easily.
-In other words, ransomware attacks are very common, and can be debilitating to files in the victim’s cloud.
+But truthfully, ransomware is simply a product—usually found on the internet—that anyone can learn to use easily.
+In other words, ransomware attacks are common, and they can be debilitating to files on-premises or in the victim’s cloud.

 Ransomware attacks happen quickly.
-Before you realize there is a threat, the hackers have stolen information, encrypted valuable files and are demanding a ransom be paid to release those files back to you.
-Usually, the hacker will demand a certain amount in Bitcoin, but paying the ransom doesn’t always minimize the damage.
+Before you realize there's a threat, the hackers have stolen information, have encrypted valuable files, and are demanding that a ransom be paid to release those files back to you.
+Usually, the hacker demands a certain amount in Bitcoin, but paying the ransom doesn’t always minimize the damage.
 It can take weeks after a ransomware attack to fully assess the damage done in the four phases of a ransomware attack.

 You might think of a hacker as a hardened criminal, but the average person can easily access any number of ransomware-as-a-service offerings.
 Unfortunately, using these ransomware services to obtain stolen credentials and distribute malware is as easy as using almost any other online service.

 All it takes for a hacker to gain access to vital information is the right software, and the attack begins.

 Just one point of access is enough for the ransomware to get to work.
 The ransomware contacts the victim’s remote network and generates a key that will be used for file encryption (in phase 3).

 During the connection phase, the ransomware is essentially rummaging through the victim’s files to find ones with value.
 After all, these files need to be worth the ransom that the hacker is about to demand.